ggayliye/Lab4_ECE6780EmbeddedSys_SR24/README.md

 - This lab doesn't look difficult.
 There are applications to practise functions in language C.

+<ins>3rd Week Notes:</ins> <br>
+- Some of the challenges I got :
++ setting up USART status flags that indicate the receive (read) and transmit registers to see if they are not empty.
+Assigned Hex numbers and logic checking were not accurate.<br>
++ After clicking a letter, I had a problem of switching the LEDs.
+It turned out that I coded them incorrectly.
++ One of the other issues I had was printing multiple text lines unexpectadly to the Putty black screen.
+I wanted to print feedback messages that were saying "LED is ON" or "LED is OFF".
+The problem was that the program enters into different if-else statments and prints messages that blong to a different LEDs.
+This was not part of the Lab assignment, therefore, I removed them.
+- The 1st part is completed successfully by 6th of March.

 ## Testing
 No Unit Test files are created as the nature of the project.
 Manual testing are performed in each step to ensure code improvements.
 Check "Testing Instructions"